Angel Radio was the brainchild of former electrician, art & design technician and pirate radio operator, Tony Smith.

 This unique station, Angel Radio, was launched in 1999 to bring music and memories into the homes of older people at a time when most other radio stations were concentrating on much younger listeners.
 It was also Tony Smith’s ambition to provide an opportunity for older people to participate in the running of the station, including the creation and presenting of programmes.
 Tony himself is 65 and visually impaired as a result of several strokes.
 He has demonstrated that despite some of the effects of ageing, it is still possible to learn new skills and enjoy being part of a friendly community, whether in person or through the airwaves.

 In 2014 Angel Radio attempted to take over Portsmouth’s commercial broadcaster, The Breeze, which would have enabled Angel Radio’s FM signal to be considerably stronger, raising its potential FM audience by tens of thousands.
-Although the bid failed, Ofcom advertised another community licencence for the Portsmouth & Havant area, which Angel applied for using the mass of positive information originally collected for the bid for The Breeze.
+Although the bid failed, Ofcom quickly advertised another radio broadcast licence for the Portsmouth & Havant area, which Angel applied for using the mass of positive information originally collected for the bid for The Breeze.
 Ofcom were impressed by the quality of Angel Radio’s proposals and they granted the station the new FM broadcast licence which provided the extended FM coverage that the Breeze takeover would have provided.
 FM is often still the radio of choice for older people.
-Angel Radio is currently seeking Ofcom’s permission for a further expansion of its FM coverage to include the city of Chichester.
+Angel Radio has recently received Ofcom’s permission for a further expansion of its FM coverage towards the city of Chichester.
 In 2015 the increased income from listener donations, and income from Angel Radio’s experimental Small Scale DAB transmissions, enabled further expansion of Angel’s DAB coverage too.
-For those with digital radios, Angel Radio currently broadcasts to London, Glasgow, Birmingham, Norwich, Brighton, Aldershot, Cambridge and Woking, in addition to West Sussex, Hampshire and the Isle of Wight.
+For those with digital radios, Angel Radio currently broadcasts to London, Glasgow, Birmingham, Brighton, Norwich, Brighton, Aldershot, Cambridge and Woking, in addition to West Sussex, Hampshire and the Isle of Wight.
 This expansion is due to the groundbreaking work of Angel Radio’s Digital Development Manager, Ash Elford.

 Angel Radio’s team of 70+ volunteers are mostly aged over 60, many in their 70s and 80s.
 Our oldest volunteer, now sadly passed away, was still presenting 3 shows a week at age 94.
 But Angel is also keen to encourage inter-generational listening and understanding.
 At one point our youngest regular phone caller was aged 4 (listening with grandparents) and our oldest was 104 … a 100-year age gap.
 We regularly provide secondary school students with work experience placements.
 They learn about the importance of the station for the elderly, particularly those who may live on their own or be housebound, as well as hands-on experience of producing and presenting on radio.
 A number remain with us and have continued to volunteer for many years.